vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 worship of Dāmodara; HV II.
 769–770.
 Maheśvaravrata-(1) begin on Phā. śu.
 14; fast on that day and

-worship of Siva; at end of vrata donate a cow; if carried on for a year he gets the fruit of Pauṇdarīka sacrifice; if he performs for a year this vrata on the two caturdaśīs of every month, he secures all desires; HV II.
-152; (2) one should offer to Dakṣiṇā-mūrti every day for a year pāyaga and ghee; at end a fast, jāgara, gift of land, cow and bedstead; performer attains the position of Nandin (the Bull of Siva); HV I 867 ( from Skanda).
-Dakṣiṇāmūrti is a form of Siva and there is a Dakṣiṇā-mūrtistotra ascribed to
+worship of Śiva; at end of vrata donate a cow; if carried on for a year he gets the fruit of Pauṇdarīka sacrifice; if he performs for a year this vrata on the two caturdaśīs of every month, he secures all desires; HV II.
+152; (2) one should offer to Dakṣiṇā-mūrti every day for a year pāyaga and ghee; at end a fast, jāgara, gift of land, cow and bedstead; performer attains the position of Nandin (the Bull of Śiva); HV I 867 ( from Skanda).
+Dakṣiṇāmūrti is a form of Śiva and there is a Dakṣiṇā-mūrtistotra ascribed to

 Saṅkarācārya in 19 verses.
 Maheśvarāṣtami-begin from Mārg. śu.
-8.; worship Siva in
+8.; worship Śiva in

-Linga form or image or on lotus and bathe it with ghee and milk; give cow at end; if done for a year he secures the same rewards as an Aśvamedha and goes to Sivaloka; HV I 747-748 (from Vi.
+Linga form or image or on lotus and bathe it with ghee and milk; give cow at end; if done for a year he secures the same rewards as an Aśvamedha and goes to Śivaloka; HV I 747-748 (from Vi.
 Dh.).

 List of vratas

 379

-Mahotsavarratu-on 14th of Cai. su, every year worship Siva by
+Mahotsavarratu-on 14th of Cai. su, every year worship Śiva by

-bathing image with milk &c. and applying unguents, offer ing damanaka, bilva leaves; wave before image lighted lamps made of rice flour; naivedya of various edibles; drums to be beaten; rathayātrā of Siva; performer should say 'may Śiva be pleased' and observe nakta; HV II.
+bathing image with milk &c. and applying unguents, offer ing damanaka, bilva leaves; wave before image lighted lamps made of rice flour; naivedya of various edibles; drums to be beaten; rathayātrā of Śiva; performer should say 'may Śiva be pleased' and observe nakta; HV II.
 148–149 (from

 Skanda).
 Mahodadhi-amāvāsya-by bathing anywhere in the sea on Mārg.